mpicbg-scicomp/snakemake-workflows/spim_registration/timelapse/README.md

 Datasets
 ========================
-The scripts are now supporting multiple angles, multiple channels and multiple illumination direction without adjusting the .bsh or creat-jobs.sh scripts.
+The scripts are now supporting multiple angles, multiple channels and multiple illumination direction without adjusting the Snakefile or .bsh scripts.

-Based on SPIM registration version 3.3.8
+Based on SPIM registration version 3.3.9

 Supported datasets are in the following format: